lucasgray/lucasblog/data/blog/unit-tests.md

 ### 1. Dump `jest`, move to `vitest`

 Jest has been problematic for a while.
 The esm/commonjs schism is quite difficult to manage with Jest.
 While it likely isn't Jest's issue, supporting ESM modules via either an "experimental" flag or `transformIgnorePatterns` is annoying to work with.
-We recently moved to `vitest` for one of our React projects, so we though why not give this a shot for our Node API?
+We recently moved to `vitest` for one of our React projects, so we thought why not give this a shot for our Node API?

-The next reason to move to Vitest I'll explore later &mdash; better support for parallel runs.
+The next reason to move to `vitest` I'll explore later &mdash; better support for parallel runs.

 ### Speed rating: 1/10 (but this was a necessary foundation)